JamesABA/camel-xslt-poc/README.md

     SLF4j with console and rollingfile appenders
         Configured in 'src/main/resources/log4j2.xml'

-    Set the 'Root' level attribute to debug if you want to see detailed runtime info
+    Set the 'Root' attribute to debug if you want to see detailed runtime info

 Running the code